TrAyZeN/rawsensors/README.md

 </h1>

-> A flutter plugin that lets you access raw data from sensors
+> A flutter plugin that lets you access raw data from sensors The goal of this plugin is to expose every sensors from the Android and IOS framework.

 ## Features
+Different sensor types are exposed via the enum `SensorType`:
 Sensor types available:
 - Accelerometer
 - Temperature